Overview of Good Corporate Governance Policies and Practices

 2) Email: [email protected]

 The Company is committed to conducting its business with honesty, transparency, and integrity.
 In support of this commitment, the whistleblowing system is open to all stakeholders who may report any concerns relating to suspected misconduct, fraud, corruption, or violations of laws, regulations, or internal company policies.
-Investigation and Confidentiality
+Investigation and Confidentiality.

 Upon receiving a whistleblowing report or complaint, the Company will proceed with a formal investigation process in accordance with its internal procedures.
 All reports are documented and reviewed systematically.